 The Healthy Alternative: Natural Feminine Care Products

 You may or may not know it but there are several healthy natural menstrual care products available.
 Reusable cloth menstrual pads, organic cotton tampons and pads, sea sponges and the menstrual cup.
 These are safe and eco-friendly, plus they save you a lot of money in the long run.
 You can find these products at most health food stores or through their websites.
 These companies are passionate about women’s health and the environment and they provide excellent customer support!

 Cloth Menstrual Pads

 There are some great modern companies out there making cloth menstrual pads with care and commitment to the environment and women worldwide.
-These pads are made of cotton cloth, usually organic cotton and come in a variety of styles, absorbency, sizes and cute colored cloth patterns.
+These pads are made of cotton cloth, usually organic cotton and come in a variety of styles, absorbency, sizes, and cute colored cloth patterns.
 These pads can be reused for 3 years or more when proper care is taken.
-If you have ever worn disposable pads you know how uncomfortable they can be, cloth pads are a lot more comfortable to wear!
-It can take a bit of money to switch over to cloth pads, but over the coarse of a year your average savings by switching to reusable pads will be $150.00 a year.
+If you have ever worn disposable pads you know how uncomfortable they can be; cloth pads are a lot more comfortable to wear!
+It can take a bit of money to switch over to cloth pads, but over the course of a year, your average savings by switching to reusable pads will be $150.00 a year.

 You can also make your own reusable pads!
 If you are into sewing or are on a budget this is a great option.